The Crypto Guide

 Blockchain technology will revolutionize everything from finance, insurance, logistics, supply chain, digital identity and the stock market to ownership and many more industries.
 Banks, governments and research institutions have started to develop base on Blockchain technology.
 Blockchain technology is behind almost every cryptocurrency project.
 Cryptocurrencies are used on Blockchains to make transactions that serve different purposes.

 Blockchain starts with a Genesis block contain data from transactions on the network, all the following blocks contain hash of the previous block, blocks are connected one after another to form a chain, thus Blockchain.
 The data contained within a block can not be changed unless the data in all the previous blocks are changed as well.
 In the example of Bitcoin Blockchain, millions of computers around the world all have a copy of the Bitcoin Blockchain data and constantly compete with each other to solve complex algorithms to record transactions and produce blocks and in turn gets Bitcoin as a reward, this process is called mining.
 Because Bitcoin network data exist on all the Bitcoin nodes around the world, it is almost impossible to hack the network unless a 51% attack occurs.
-Thus Bitcoin is a decentralized network however China controls the most hash power of the Bitcoin network right now
+Thus Bitcoin is a decentralized network however China controls the most hash power of the Bitcoin network right now.

-Bitcoin is very unique and was created at the perfect time, right after the 2018 Financial Crisis when people have all trust in the banking system.
-Bitcoin is created as a peer-to-peer electronic cash network.
+Bitcoin is very unique and Bitcoin code was released at the perfect time, right after the 2018 Financial Crisis when people have lost all trust in the banking system.
+Bitcoin was created as a peer-to-peer electronic cash network.
 Bitcoin is permission-less, there is no third party involved in a Bitcoin transaction such as a bank.
 Bitcoin is censorship resistant, no government controls Bitcoin.
-Bitcon has both Network Effect and Lindy Effect working for it.
+Bitcoin has both Network Effect and Lindy Effect working for it.

 Bitcoin soared from $1000 to $20,000 in 2017, outperforming every other asset class including stocks, gold, real estate and etc. Bitcoin outperformed every other asset class in history since its inception.
 From less than $0.01 beginning in 2009 to $20,000 at the end of 2017.
 And that has captured the attention of the public.
-Many people gotten interested in Bitcoin and cryptocurrencies
+Many people gotten interested in Bitcoin and cryptocurrencies.

 What Are Cryptocurrencies?

 Cryptocurrency is a digital currency in which encryption techniques are used to regulate the generation of units of currency and verify the transfer of funds, operating independently of a central bank.
-Some cryptocurrencies are assets, some are platforms and some are businesses
+Some cryptocurrencies are assets, some are platforms and some are businesses.

 Why are they valuable?